igraph/python-igraph/doc/source/tutorials/cluster_graph/cluster_graph.rst

     # Load the graph
     g = ig.load("./lesmis/lesmis.gml")

-First, let's visualise the original communities, using |community_edge_betweenness|_ to separate out vertices into clusters.
+First, let's visualise the original communities, using :meth:`igraph.Graph.community_edge_betweenness` to separate out vertices into clusters.
 (For a more focused tutorial on just visualising communities, check out :ref:`tutorials-visualize-communities`).

 .. code-block:: python